veilm/rethread/README.md

 The command prints the JSON-encoded return value (strings stay quoted, objects and arrays render as expected).
 Errors bubble up as `ERR ...` lines.

+## support

+open a GitHub issue or ping me on twitter.
+I'd be happy to answer any possible question

+## license

+MIT